Referrals Dried Up: How to Restart the System

 Referrals generated: 3 (15% of potential)

-The 3 referrals you did get?
-Those clients happened to be talking to someone about finances that week and remembered you.
+The three referrals you did get came from clients who just happened to be talking to someone about finances that week and happened to remember you.
 That’s luck, not strategy.

 Referrals aren’t random—they’re systematic.
-If you don’t have a referral PROCESS, you don’t have a referral STRATEGY.
-You’re just hoping.
+If you don’t have a clear referral process, you don’t actually have a referral strategy—you’re just hoping.

 Referrals aren’t random—they’re systematic.
-If you don’t have a referral PROCESS, you don’t have a referral STRATEGY.
-You’re just hoping.
+If you don’t have a clear referral process, you don’t have a real referral strategy—you’re just hoping.

-This means your referral problem isn’t a client problem.
-It’s a process problem.
+This means your referral problem isn’t a client problem; it’s a process problem.
+Think about your three referrals and ask yourself what made those specific clients refer.

 Probably one of these scenarios:

-They were talking to someone about the exact problem you solve
+They were already talking to someone about the exact problem you solve.

-The person they referred just hit a financial milestone (marriage, business sale, inheritance)
+The person they referred had just hit a financial milestone like a marriage, business sale, or inheritance.

-You asked for a specific introduction, not a generic referral
+You asked for a specific introduction instead of a vague, generic referral.

-When you ask, “Who do you know who needs financial advice?” your client’s brain shuts down.
-Too broad.
-Too much work.
+When you ask, “Who do you know who needs financial advice?” your client’s brain shuts down—it’s too broad and too much work.

-When you ask, “Who do you know who just sold their business and is figuring out what to do with the proceeds?” your client’s brain lights up.
-“Oh, actually my friend Tom just sold his company last month.”
+When you ask, “Who do you know who just sold their business and is figuring out what to do with the proceeds?” their brain lights up: “Oh, actually my friend Tom just sold his company last month.”

 You need to identify who can refer and what specific ask would trigger their memory.